chasinglogic/dfm/README.md

 If provided module will be cloned into the specified location.
 You can use the `~` bash expansion here to represent `$HOME`.
 No other expansions are available.
 This option is useful for cloning community configurations like oh-my-zsh or spacemacs.

 ##### link

 Determines when to link the module.
-Link in this context means that it will be treated like a normal dotfile profile, so all files will go through the same translation rules as a regular profile and be linked accordingly.
-Available values are "post", "pre", and "none". "post" is the default and means that the module will be linked after the parent profile. "pre" means this will be linked before the parent profile, use this if for instance you want to use most files from this profile and override a few files with those from the parent file since dfm will overwrite the links with the last one found. "none" means the module is not a dotfiles profile and should not be linked at all, an example being community configuration repositories like oh-my-zsh or spacemacs.
+Link in this context means that it'll be treated like a normal dotfile profile, so all files will go through the same translation rules as a regular profile and be linked accordingly.
+Available values are `post`, `pre`, and `none`. `post` is the default and means that the module will be linked after the parent profile. "pre" means this will be linked before the parent profile, use this if for instance you want to use most files from this profile and override a few files with those from the parent file since dfm will overwrite the links with the last one found. "none" means the module is not a dotfiles profile and shouldn't be linked at all, an example being community configuration repositories like oh-my-zsh or spacemacs.

 ##### pull\_only

-If set to `true` will not attempt to push any changes.
-Note that dfm always tries to push to origin master, so if you don't have write access to the repo or don't want it to automatically push to master then you should set this to true.
-Useful for community configuration repositories.
+If set to `true` won't attempt to push any changes.
+It's important to know that dfm always tries to push to origin master, so if you don't have write access to the repository or don't want it to automatically push to master then you should set this to true.
+This is useful for community configuration repositories.

 ##### mappings